bh90210/dron8s/README.md

 # In-cluster Uninstall

-The only thing you need to manually delete is the `clusterrolebinding`.
+You need to manually delete the `clusterrolebinding` created as prerequisite.
 Run:

 ```bash
 $ kubectl delete clusterrolebinding dron8s